Olufunmilayo Olopade: Research

 Most of her research was on the susceptibility to cancer which would then be used to adopt a more effective way of treating breast cancer among the African and African-American individuals and populations.

 In 1987 at the University of Chicago, she found a gene that helped suppress tumor growth.

 In 1992, Olopade helped found the University of Chicago's Center for Clinical Cancer Genetics.
 Here, she found that African-American women often developed breast cancer at younger ages than white women.

 In 2003, she began a new study looking at breast cancer and genetics from African women from Nigeria to Senegal and also African-American women in Chicago.
-By 2005, she found that 80% of tumors in African women did not need estrogen to grow compared to 20% of tumors in Caucasian the women.
+By 2005, she found that 80% of tumors in African women did not need estrogen to grow compared to 20% of tumors in the Caucasian women.
 She also found that this was due to a different pattern of gene expression between the African women and the Caucasian women.